AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 Using a dedicated [!DNL Commerce Intelligence] user prevents this user from being deactivated or deleted, thus stopping the [!DNL Commerce Intelligence] connection.

 This user should also have a dedicated email address assigned.
 This is needed in the next step.
-Create this dedicated Commerce user at https://accounts.magento.com.
+[Create this dedicated Commerce user](https://accounts.magento.com).

 >[!NOTE]
 >